satyamtiwari141/NLP-Based-ChatBot/README.md

 ```
 pip install nltk
 ```
-If you get an error during the first run, you also need to install nltk.tokenize.punkt: Run this once in your terminal:
+If you get an error during the first run, you also need to install nltk. tokenize.Punkt: Run this once in your terminal:

 ```
 $ python